AhmedAamil/DOC334-Coursework/README.md

 task.

-© Copyright Informatics Institute of Technology 2021
+Copyright © 2022 Informatics Institute of Technology.
+All Rights Reserved